-Ben: And What is Your Reaction To the Small Space
+Ben: And What is Your Reaction To The Small Space

 Watercolor on paper